michbogos/Verlet-physics/README.md

 C++ implementation with grid and olcPixelameEngine

-Current stability record: ~4k balls
+Current stability record: ~9k balls with specific settings